If you’re looking for something special on Valentine’s Day, may we suggest something sweet?

 Continental Pastries & Deli | Battle Creek

 If you want your gift to be both sweet and cute, head to Continental.
 They serve delicate little pastries infused with raspberry or apricot filling.
-If you want to go for a 9-inch cake, though, we won’t judge.
+If you go for a 9-inch cake, though, we won’t judge.
 The bakery also has doughnuts, butter cookies, tarts and more.
-If you need something savory, check out the deli for a Bakewell quiche.
+For something savory, check out the deli for a Bakewell quiche.

 Foundry Bakehouse & Deli | Albion

 Instead of roses, why not buy your sweetheart a half dozen rose cupcakes?
-Or if you’re social distancing, Foundry does mail delivery.
 If you’re in town, the bakery makes mornings better with doughnuts, muffins and cinnamon rolls.
 It’s also great for a sweet pick-me-up at lunchtime.

 Louie’s Bakery | Marshall